– Mild chronic gastritis

 – Invasive signet-ring cell carcinoma (see comment)

-COMMENT: Histologic sections of the stomach mass biopsy demonstrate an invasive adenocarcinoma composed of primarily single, infiltrating signet-ring cells.
+COMMENT: The stomach mass biopsy demonstrate a poorly-cohesive invasive adenocarcinoma composed of primarily single, infiltrating signet-ring cells.

 Adenocarcinoma with lymphoid stroma